CorrelAid/hugo-website/content/en/volunteer/_index.md

 The core team is a team of ~30 volunteers who keep CorrelAid running.
 From organizing projects and creating educational content to writing grant applications - there is loads to do.
 The core team is divided into different subteams: education, project coordination, PR, fundraising and infrastructure.
 You can read more about the teams in our [docs](https://docs.correlaid.org/get-started#get-involved-in-the-core-team).

 We are always happy to see new faces in the core team!
-If you want to get active in the core team, write an e-mail to [info@correlaid.org](mailto:info@correlaid.org) - either Frie or Isabel will reply you soon afterwards.
+If you want to get active in the core team, write an e-mail to [info@correlaid.org](mailto:info@correlaid.org) - either Frie or Phil will reply you soon afterwards.

 # Confused?
 Do you want to learn more about how you can get involved at CorrelAid?
 Or you don't know yet what's right for you?
-You can always arrange an informal meeting with our Community Manager Isabel.
-She is looking forward to meeting you, sharing more information with you and finding out where your place in CorrelAid can be.
+You can always arrange an informal meeting with our Community Manager Phil.
+He is looking forward to meeting you, sharing more information with you and finding out where your place in CorrelAid can be.

 {{< button
     btn-class="btn-dark"
-    href="mailto:isabel.w@correlaid.org"
+    href="mailto:phil.b@correlaid.org"
     justify="center"
 >}}
 Arrange a call!